AIR-DISCOVER/ICRA-RM-Sim2Real/docker_client/sim2real-install-guide.md

 If the shell script cannot be run, check if there is permission for the script.
 Otherwise change the mode with `chmod`

-## 2. nvida driver
+## 2. Nvidia driver

 Check the version of host GPU driver before creating the docker and container, carefully keeping the same with the version inside docker.
 Currently the NVIDIA driver version inside the docker repos is 470.86.

+In Ubuntu, `Software & Updates > Additional Drivers` is recommanded to update the Nvidia driver.

-Open the terminal, input nvidia-smi and press enter.
+Open the terminal, input nvidia-smi and press enter to get the driver version:

 <!-- ![nvidia_smi](./assets/nvidia_smi.png) -->
 <img src="./assets/nvidia_smi.png" width="80%">

+Know issue:
+- If your OS is Ubuntu21.04 or later, please refer to [issue 18](https://github.com/AIR-DISCOVER/ICRA-RM-Sim2Real/issues/18) to fix.

-## 3. nvidia-docker2
+## 3. Install the `nvidia-docker2`

 Reference link for docker installation: